Barack-Liu/Machine-Learning/README.md

 ## 	Execution
-run: cd src && python main.py
+1. cd src
+2. Test a real-world scenario: python main.py "../testing_full_system/testing_full_system"
+3. Train a new neural network (new or existing): python neural.py "../training_ocr/training_ocr/" "../training_ocr/testing_ocr/"

 ## Project Requirement
 1. The image text recognition application recognizes text from a given picture.
 This is much more complicated than recognizing text from a scanned document.